kmpf/uap/doc/source/index.rst

 * On startup, the configuration is read, tools are checked, input files are collected, and all tasks are calculated.
-  If any of these steps fails, the script will print an error message with a backtrace and it will crash.
+  If any of these steps fail, the script will print an error message with a backtrace and it will crash.
   This may seem a bit harsh, but after all, it's better to fail early than to fail late if failing is unavoidable.